abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 * Not state governors: they're behaving as they are because they think they have to, for some combination of the sake of their states, the national balance of power, and their personal political careers.
 They've set their thing in motion and can't stop on a dime.
 * Maybe Mike Pence: he's the only person in the executive branch who's hard to fire.
 I suspect he's already doing everything he's doing.
 But like everyone close to this crisis, his primary goal is to not get frozen out of the room because at that point he can no longer help at all.
 * Maybe the legislature, acting with uncharacteristic foresight and a single voice.
 Senate republicans think impeachment would be the end of their party.
 I think it guarantees them a victory in November with (almost) anyone they choose to run.
+* *The press*.
+Who have as a body decided that enough is enough, and they're going to bring their full selves to work, no more swallowing bullshit.
+They're willing now to sacrifice their long-term likability in order to bend public opinion to reality.
+Will the rolls of 2020's victims include journalistic detachment?
+That's tomorrow's problem.

 {% include flatpixel.html tag="new-mutiny" %}